dropwizard/dropwizard/docs/source/getting-started.rst

 closing the server socket, then waiting for in-flight requests to be processed, then shutting down the process itself.

-But while it's up, let's give it a whirl!
+However, while it's up, let's give it a whirl!
 `Click here to say hello! <http://localhost:8080/hello-world>`_ `Click here to get even friendlier! <http://localhost:8080/hello-world?name=Successful+Dropwizard+User>`_